Will Benson Preview, Player Props: Reds vs. Diamondbacks

 Will Benson At The Plate

-- Benson has 11 doubles, six triples, eight home runs and 34 walks while batting .278.
+- Benson is hitting .271 with 11 doubles, six triples, eight home runs and 34 walks.

+- In 50.6% of his 77 games this season, Benson has picked up at least one hit.
+He's also had 13 multi-hit games.

+- He has homered in eight games this season (10.4%), leaving the park in 3.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.